Emery (band): 2000s: Formation and peak years

-After the re-release, Joel "Chopper" Green decided to leave the band.
+After the re-release, Joel "Chopper" Green was asked to leave the band.
 On September 19, 2006, Emery posted a blog on their website explaining the departure.
-Devin and Toby have now switched bass parts in concerts and in the studio.
+After Green's departure, Devin and Toby both took over duty as bassist.
+Typically, whoever doesn't have lead vocals on a song is the one playing bass.

 While touring with Underoath in Australia, Emery announced that they were releasing a new album, I'm Only a Man, which leaked onto the internet before its official release on October 2, 2007.
 It was produced by Ryan Boesch and Matt Carter and recorded at Dark Horse Recording Studio in Tennessee.
 It received mixed reviews.
 Emery released a deluxe edition of the album as well, which featured four acoustic songs that were recorded while on the Take Action Tour with The Red Jumpsuit Apparatus and DVD with live footage and a documentary.
 The iTunes version of the deluxe edition also added a bonus track called "Whoa!
 Man".

 Emery announced in an interview on TVU that they finished a new 8-track EP entitled While Broken Hearts Prevail, which was released on October 28, 2008.
 They began premiering some of the new material while on tour opening for The Almost, including "Edge of the World".

 In an interview with Toby Morrell, Emery announced that they would be releasing a new album called ...In Shallow Seas We Sail.
 Up until the announcement of Emery re-signing to Tooth & Nail Records, it was unsure if the band would seek a new label, since their contract had expired.
 They re-signed with Tooth & Nail and soon gave out information on their new release.

 On April 7, 2009, Emery released a new song entitled "Cutthroat Collapse" on their Myspace, Purevolume, and iTunes.
 On May 29, 2009, Emery put ...In Shallow Seas We Sail in its entirety up on their Myspace.
 On June 2, 2009, ...In Shallow Seas We Sail was officially released.
 Emery also confirmed during a chat thread on AbsolutePunk that their first music video off of the new album was going to be "Cutthroat Collapse".

 During their headlining U.S. tour, Emery had selected dates filmed for a DVD in the works.
 The release date is unknown at this time.
 Emery set out on tour supporting Underoath on their fall/winter headlining tour for the rest of the year.
 In the summer of 2010 they went on the "Scream it Like You Mean it" tour with Silverstein, Ivoryline, Dance Gavin Dance, We Came as Romans, Sky Eats Airplane, and I Set My Friends on Fire.